-According to most accounts, Henry Guest was born in Philadelphia in 1727.
+Henry Guest was born in New Barbadoes Neck (old Bergen County) in 1727 to John Guest and his wife Marie DuBois.
+The baptism took place in the Dutch Reformed Church in Hackensack on 25 June 1727.
+[Research provided by Patti Wilson, Guest family descendant.]
 He was known as an ambitious and civic minded man who was a tanner by trade.
 He had a tannery at the far end of Livingston Avenue and served as an Alderman for the second Colonial Charter of the city in 1763.
 Henry Guest was an ardent revolutionary during the war for Independence and existing correspondence between Guest and Thomas Paine and John Adams confirms their close relationships.

 Henry Guest had three sons from a second marriage that survived to adulthood, William, Moses and Henry, Jr. All served honorably with the Continental Army during the War of Independence, but it was Captain Moses Guest who won distinction for his capture of the notorious British raider, Lt.
 Col. John Simcoe.
 Captain Moses Guest is also credited with recapturing the house from the British after they had been using the home as their headquarters in 1776 and 1777.